 - if the UE is an NB-IoT UE:

-- the UL grant or DL assignment contained in the PDCCH transmission is valid only for the configured carrier.
+- the UL grant or DL assignment contained in the PDCCH transmission is valid only for the configured carrier (i.e. UL/DL carrier used prior to this Random Access procedure).

 - consider this Random Access procedure successfully completed.